 Welcome to the Free Bookstore, at Chasing Unicorns.
 Please, no shoplifting.

-The books on the shelf of this store are in PDF format.
-Simply click on a book cover’s caption and start reading.
+The books in this store are in PDF format.
+Simply click on a book cover and start reading.
 You must have a PDF reader in your computer, tablet, smartphone, or whatever the heck you use.
 But most people do, whether they realize it or not.
 In fact there’s probably one lurking in your web browser.

 You can also download a book and store it on your own computer.
 This will keep it readily available, in case nuclear war knocks out the entire internet.
 And you can distribute any of these books to others, under their Creative Commons license, as long as authorship is attributed to Tippy Gnu.